Jobber vs Housecall Pro Support: Which Software Actually Answers the Phone When You’re Stuck?

 Why Do Contractors Say Jobber Support Is Better?

-The Old-School Phone Support Model
+The Phone Support Model

-Step 1: You call the published phone number (1-888-721-1115 as of February 2026).
+Step 1: You call the published phone number (1-888-721-1115 as of February 2026 — verify on their website for current contact information).

 Step 3: You select support.